Quantifiers¶

 .zeroOrMoreLazy¶

-repetitions of the proceeding expression, but as few times as possible.
+Matches 0 or more repetitions of the proceeding expression, but as few times as possible.

 Example